Logo: Bauhaus-University Weimar

 3. Personal interview and presentation of up to 20 original artistic/design work samples.

 The aptitude test committee of the degree programme makes a preselection after reviewing the solution of the homework and the submitted work samples.
 Those who make it to the shortlist will be invited to the further aptitude test and take part in a personal interview, to which please bring the original work from your digital application.
-Further details on the aptitude test are regulated by the aptitude test regulations (only available in German language).
+Further details on the aptitude test are regulated by the aptitude test regulations (Accessible document) (only available in German language).

 Language requirements: